Membership and Process for AIT

 - Vice President for Enrollment Management

-- Chair of, or designate from, Educational Policy Committee (EPC)
+- Chair of, or designate from, Arts and Sciences Curriculum Committee (ASCC)

-- Chair of, or designate from, Graduate Policy Committee (GPC)
+- Chair of, or designate from, Professional and Graduate Curriculum Committee (PGCC)

 - Two additional faculty members, elected by Faculty Senate